Contact the Housing Call Centre

 The time it takes to do the repairs depends on how urgent or complex the maintenance issue is.

-What are my maintenance responsibilities as a tenant?
+What are my maintenance responsibilities as a renter?

-As a tenant, you must look after your home and do small routine repairs, such as:
+As a renter, you must look after your home and do small routine repairs, such as:

 - Replacing light globes